Chart Color Schemes

 Frenchs Forest is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Frenchs Forest's dwelling structures, as per the latest Census, consisted of 92.6% houses and 7.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
+Frenchs Forest's dwelling structure, as per the latest Census, consisted of 92.6% houses and 7.4% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
 Home ownership in Frenchs Forest stood at 37.1%, with mortgaged dwellings at 47.1% and rented ones at 15.8%.
 The median monthly mortgage repayment was $3,467, exceeding the Sydney metro average of $2,427.
-The median weekly rent in Frenchs Forest was $800, higher than Sydney metro's $470.
-Nationally, Frenchs Forest's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median weekly rent in Frenchs Forest was $800, compared to Sydney metro's $470.
+Nationally, Frenchs Forest's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing